 Unemployment was very low in 2009 and 2013 but rates were elevated in between.
 A peak of 4.6% in 2011 may suggest the movement of unemployed people to Dalby as rents rose in towns nearer to CSG activity.

-Since CSG construction period (2015 - 2017): Since CSG construction period, unemployment rate has increased steeply to approximately 5.4%.
+Since CSG construction period, unemployment rate has increased steeply to approximately 5.4%.
 This is approaching, but is still below, the Queensland rate of 6.1%.